Skip to content

 Dipping

 For cookie dipping success, a 5-second consistency works beautifully.
 It is thin enough to perfectly coat and smooth on your cookie but thick enough not to just run over the edges.
-Let’s see exactly what this look like here:
+Many ask, “How does the icing not spill over the side?”
+And that’s a great question!
+The main reason is because this is a thin layer of icing so doesn’t have the weight of a traditional thicker flood.
+Dip, shake off the excess and the thin layer of icing perfectly stays on the cookie without any run-off.

 royal icing consistencies